 'For me there is only travelling on paths that have heart, on any path that may have heart, and the only worthwhile challenge is to traverse its full length - and there I travel looking, looking breathlessly' [The Teachings of Don Juan: A Yaqui Way of Knowledge].

 Cheng Man-ching's teaching, as transmitted by Wolfe Lowenthal, is my 'path with heart'.
-I have a way to go yet!

 I am a senior level instructor with the Tai Chi Union of Great Britain.